Akaban/www/content/posts/project-sunflower.md

 I’m not saying this project is going to be easy, the road is going to be hard, very hard.
 But at the same time I know that this experience is going to be amazing.
 I know that I’m going to meet new inspiring people, that I’m going to experience setbacks and failures and therefore learn new things and finally grow as a person.

-I have of course some financial objectives about this project, but I’m not going to talk about this here.
+I have some financial objectives about this project, but I’m not going to talk about this here.
 Instead, what I want to build is a sustainable lifestyle, leading to habits of personal growth and a life I’m passionate about.
 Not meeting my financial objectives won’t be a problem, because if things are moving forward the way I like, I’m just going to find a way to fund my project.

 As I’m going to lower my expenses to student level, this is not going to be hard to fund.